A Robust Two-Stage Protocol for STAR-RIS-Aided ISAC Networks: Joint Beamforming and Mode Optimization: System model and basic assumptions

 \subsection{STAR-RIS model}

 We assume that the STAR-RIS is located in the far-field region of the BS and, additionally, all the users are in the far-field region of the STAR-RIS.
-Moreover, we make the customary assumption that the one-sided bandwidth $B$ of the ISAC signal is much smaller than its carrier frequency $f_0$, thereby ensuring that the responses of the BS array and RIS are essentially constant within the frequency interval $(f_0-\tfrac{B}{2},f_0+\tfrac{B}{2})$.
+Moreover, we make the customary assumption that the one-sided bandwidth $B$ of the ISAC signal is much smaller than its carrier frequency $f_0$, thereby ensuring that the responses of the BS array and the RIS are essentially constant within the frequency interval $(f_0-\tfrac{B}{2},f_0+\tfrac{B}{2})$.
 Finally, we consider a linearly polarized (horizontally or vertically) wireless signal, and we neglect cross-polarization effects and losses.
 The RIS elements, which are arranged in a rectangular grid, are indexed row by row.
-If they are designed such that to ensure weak dependence on the incidence direction \cite{Shap.2022}, the EM response of its $n$-th element during the preparation stage is described by the transmission coefficient \be \bm{\phi}_{\text{T},n}^\text{p} = \beta_{\text{T},n}^\text{p} \, e^{j\theta_{\text{T},n}^\text{p}} \ee where $j\eqdef \sqrt{-1}$ denotes the imaginary unit, controlling the transmitted fraction of the incident wave, and the reflection coefficient \be \bm{\phi}_{\text{R},n}^\text{p} = \beta_{\text{R},n}^\text{p} \, e^{j\theta_{\text{R},n}^\text{p}} \ee dictating the reflected fraction of the incident wave, where $\beta_{\text{a},n}^\text{p}$ and $\theta_{\text{a},n}^\text{p}$ represent the amplitude and phase of the $n$-th element during the preparation stage, respectively, for $\text{a} \in \{ \text{T},\text{R} \}$ and $n \in \mathcal{N} \eqdef \{1, 2, \ldots, N\}$.
-The coupling between the reflection and transmission coefficients of each element depends on the operational mode of the STAR-RIS.
+The adopted STAR-RIS model describes each element through its complex transmission and reflection coefficients, subject to energy conservation and phase-coupling constraints \cite{Mu.2022.TWC, Xu.2022}.
+While more sophisticated models incorporating, e.g., mutual coupling, hardware impairments, or DoA-dependent responses have been proposed in the literature, the adopted model captures the essential physics of passive lossless STAR-RIS elements and is widely used as the reference framework in the STAR-RIS optimization literature \cite{Wang.2023.TWC,Zhang.2024.TWC,Zhang.2025}.
+Extensions to more general EM models are left for future work.